The Dangers Of Cybersecurity Burnouts

 Burnout from working too much is something every working person needs to worry about.
 But in some fields, the danger is magnified.
 Doctors, lawyers, and executives are common victims of the negative health effects of overworking.

-And now, cybersecurity professionals have bene added to the mix.
+And now, cybersecurity professionals have been added to the mix.

 What should I do to keep myself from getting burnt out?

 Keeping yourself from becoming burnt out in cybersecurity is the same as keeping yourself from becoming burnt out in any other profession.

 Allowing your whole day to become consumed by cybersecurity is a quick path to burnout.
 To prevent this, include other activities in your life.
 Start learning a skill you’ve always wanted to learn, practicing a new language, or playing a new sport.

 2. Take regular breaks from work

 Make sure to take regular breaks from work to do nothing in particular.
 If there’s nothing pressing that needs to be done, leave work on time (and don’t work from home).
 Take a day off when your schedule allows.
 Plan regular vacations — and shift your work to team members, so you aren’t working while you’re on your vacation.